deadline-cxn/dlstorm/README.md

 # DLStorm C/C++ Code Library

 Utilities and C++ classes with the intent to make game programming with C/C++ easier.

+This library compiles on:
+- Windows
+ - XP
+ - 7
+ - 8
+ - 10
+- Linux
+ - Ubuntu 18.04
+ - Ubuntu 20.04

-This library compiles one Windows and Linux.
-There are provisions for BSD and MacOS, but has not been tested.
+Note: There are provisions for BSD and MacOS, but has not been tested.

 ## Build Defines